Measurement Setup

 Leveraging prior research, I discovered that "Set up" and "Get event snippet" resonated strongly with advertisers.
 These action-oriented CTAs clearly communicated what users needed to do while avoiding technical jargon that might cause hesitation.

-This seemingly small decision had a significant impact—clear CTAs reduced decision paralysis and helped advertisers move confidently through the setup process.
+This seemingly small decision had significant impact—clear CTAs reduced decision paralysis and helped advertisers move confidently through setup.

 Working out the jargon

-While working on this experience, I kept one thing in my mind.
-What did the user need to know to take action?
+While working on this experience, I kept one thing in mind: What did the user need to know to take action?
 Why did the user even care about taking action?

 An important place this thought should be alleviated is in the directional copy in the tags and snippets.
-Without setting these up correctly, the user would not see the results in their campaign.
+Without setting these up correctly, users wouldn't see results in their campaign.
 This approach—explaining the "why" alongside the "what"—helped advertisers understand not just what they were doing, but why it mattered for their business.

 Tag copy

-Works with your Star Tag to track conversions.
-Create your Star Tag first to get this code.
+Works with your Google Tag to track conversions.
+Create your Google Tag first to get this code.

 A few iterations of the headline and subhead copy for the Star tag.